 The Garden View Eatery is located just off the East Pavilion lobby.
-The cafeteria offers breakfast, lunch and dinner as well as snacks and drinks.
+The restaurant offers breakfast, lunch and dinner as well as snacks and drinks.
 Operating hours are posted outside the restaurant.
 Please note that the restaurant accepts Visa, American Express or MasterCard but does not accept checks.
-The Daily Grind is
+Java Cafés are available for specialty coffees, juices and snacks in the lobby next to the Gift Shop and in the Cancer Institute.
+Outtakes is located in the Heart Lung Vascular Institute.